+1.1.
+Continuum vs discrete modelling: the example of traffic flow modelling.
 The approximation of nonlinear transport equations via follow-the-leader type schemes has attracted a lot of attention in the recent years.
-As a paradigm, consider Lighthill-Whitham-Richards' equation for traffic flow [21, 23]
+As a paradigm, consider Lighthill-Whitham-Richards' (LWR) equation for traffic flow [28, 30]

-$$\rho_t + (\rho v(\rho))x = 0, \tag{1}$$
+$$\rho_t + (\rho v(\rho))x = 0,\tag{1}$$

-where ρ is the density of vehicles and $\rho \mapsto v(\rho)$ is a decreasing function modelling the Eulerian velocity of 8 vehicles.
-As it is well known, in this model instantaneous response to the distance to the preceding vehicle is 9 assumed by neglecting drivers' reaction time, whereas other models [2] take the latter into account.
-However, 10 (1) is considered as a reliable model in several situations, for instance with low densities, see e.g. the recent 11 book [24] and the references therein.
-Both approaches in [21, 23] and [2] treat the density of cars as a 12 continuum, that is as a medium that can be divided into particles of arbitrary small mass without changing 13 the physical nature of the system.
-On the other hand, the intrinsic nature of traffic flow is that of a discrete 14 system of agents, each one of non trivial mass.
-Neglecting the driver's time reaction while adapting the 15 speed to the distance to the preceding vehicle, the simplest (and most reasonable) law for the dynamics of 16 n+1 drivers is provided by the follow-the-leader system 17 where $x_0(t) < \ldots < x_n(t)$ denote the positions of the n + 1 vehicles at time t, v is a given non-negative, non-increasing function on $[0, +\infty)$ with finite value v{\max} at 0 and l is the (one-dimensional) mass of each vehicle.
+where ρ is the density of vehicles and $\rho \mapsto v(\rho)$ is a decreasing function modelling the Eulerian velocity of vehicles.
+As it is well known, in this model instantaneous response to the distance to the preceding vehicle is assumed by neglecting drivers' reaction time, whereas other models [3] take the latter into account.
+However, (1) is considered as a reliable model in several situations, for instance with low densities, see e.g. the recent book [31] and the references therein.

+Both approaches in [28, 30] and [3] treat the density of cars as a continuum, that is as a medium that can be divided into particles of arbitrary small mass without changing the physical nature of the system.
+The continuum approach has many advantages, particularly in that it provides explicitly computable solutions combining nonlinear shock-waves and rarefaction waves in relevant examples and it allows extensions to control problems and modelling on networks in a relatively simple way.
+However, a discrete approach is more suitable to model single drivers' behavior (car following, free driving) and is more convenient to simulate multi lane flow with lane changing.
+Neglecting the driver's time reaction as the distance to the preceding vehicle changes, the simplest discrete law for the dynamics of n+1 drivers is provided by the follow-the-leader system where $x_0(t) < \ldots < x_n(t)$ denote the positions of the n + 1 vehicles at time t, v is a given non-negative, non-increasing function on $[0, +\infty)$ with finite value v{\max} at 0 and l is the (one-dimensional) mass of each vehicle.
 Typically, a maximum density ρ{\max} is prescribed in the model in order to avoid collisions, and the velocity v satisfies $v(\rho{\max}) = 0$.
 The vehicle x_n , called 'leader', travels with maximum speed as no vehicles are ahead of it.
 The finite dimensional dynamical system (2) is usually coupled with n + 1 initial conditions $x_i(0) = \bar{x}i, i = 0, \ldots, n$.